oskosk/Pomel4Live/README.md

 ### What is Pomel4Live

-**Pomel4Live** is a custom MIDI controller built by my wife, Malena during a MIDI workshop organized and led by @Yaeltex in 2015.
+**Pomel4Live** is a custom MIDI controller built by my wife, Malena, as part of the proposed tasks of the MIDI workshop organized and led by [Yaeltex](https://github.com/Yaeltex) in 2015.

 Pomel4Live's design is very opinionated and resembles a simple 4 channel mixer.
 Its main purpose was for it to work with Propellerheads Reason as an assistant to the functions Malena used the most from the [Reason Main Section]().